The intention of our curriculum

 We are ambitious for all students, and they follow a curriculum that challenges their learning.
 We offer 3 languages: GCSE French, GCSE German and GCSE Spanish which, when complemented by GCSE Geography or GCSE History, make up the Ebacc suite of subjects (alongside their core subjects of English, Maths and Science).
 We know that the Ebacc combination of subjects gives students access to a wide range of employment options when they leave secondary school and the broad knowledge required by employers.
 We know that for many of our young people, studying the Ebacc suite of subjects gives a ‘competitive edge’ for applications to one of the Russell Group universities.

-- Our lower school curriculum places emphasis on humanities, languages, technology and performing arts subjects.
+Our lower school curriculum places emphasis on humanities, languages, technology and performing arts subjects.
 This provides students with a rich diet of learning experiences that build on primary curriculum exposure, increasing this through additional teaching hours for these non-core subjects.
 Students also study English, maths and science in the lower school.

-- The additional learning time supports students to make well-informed choices around their Year 8 options process which allows them to focus their academic pathway into four option choices in Years 9 to 11.
+The additional learning time supports students to make well-informed choices around their Year 8 options process which allows them to focus their academic pathway into four option choices in Years 9 to 11.
 The Ebacc suite of subjects is a popular choice, where students, alongside their core subjects of English, Maths and Science, also choose to take a language and either GCSE History or GCSE Geography.

-- The Year 9 curriculum builds on prior knowledge that allows student progression in a full breadth of subjects.
+The Year 9 curriculum builds on prior knowledge that allows student progression in a full breadth of subjects.
 Further to this the school offers Cultural Capital experiences through the upper school to ensure that key themes, skills and understanding continue to be delivered across the five years even in subject’s students no longer study.

-- Although students have opted for their GCSE subjects in Year 9 this is delivered in a way to help students continue to build foundation skills from the national curriculum across the core and option subjects in conjunction with core ICT and RE.
+Although students have opted for their GCSE subjects in Year 9 this is delivered in a way to help students continue to build foundation skills from the national curriculum across the core and option subjects in conjunction with core ICT and RE.

-- As students move into the upper school of Years 10 and 11 they increase their learning time in core subjects.
+As students move into the upper school of Years 10 and 11 they increase their learning time in core subjects.
 All students in Year 10 receive high quality Relationships & Sex Education as part of the curriculum.

-- Throughout the five years, students are provided Personal Development Days and Cultural Enrichment Opportunities as bespoke days where the school timetable is collapsed, and students experience a range of activities.
+Throughout the five years, students are provided Personal Development Days and Cultural Enrichment Opportunities as bespoke days where the school timetable is collapsed, and students experience a range of activities.

-Our 5-year Curriculum Journey
+Our 5-year curriculum journey

 The values of our curriculum encompass a well sequenced academic journey, cultural capital experiences and personal development opportunities including careers, SMSC and British Values.
 The concepts build knowledge and skills over time that ensures all students leave as well-rounded citizens.

-- Social, Moral, Spiritual and Cultural (SMSC) and The British Values (BV) are delivered explicitly through the Personal Development programme, and embedded within subject areas across the school The Henry Beaufort School - SMSC & British Values
+Social, Moral, Spiritual and Cultural (SMSC) and The British Values (BV) are delivered explicitly through the Personal Development programme, and embedded within subject areas across the school.

 Options Process in Year 8

-Our core curriculum of Maths, English Language, English Literature and Science includes triple science.
-Students are entered into the appropriate pathway of triple or combined science in discussion with parents.
 The core curriculum is complemented by the study of a possible eighteen different options subjects, from which students choose four to study to GCSE level.
 This range of choices ensures that there are opportunities for all; we are ambitious for all of our students to study challenging academic subjects alongside vocational routes.

 The Henry Beaufort has a diverse curriculum to accommodate the needs of our young people.
 We provide opportunities for every student to follow a broad and balanced curriculum.
 Our offer is flexible year-on-year, responding to the individual needs and interests of each cohort.